The first 13 things a new prepper should learn

 Getting in shape also helps you defend yourself.
 If you are tall, strong, fast, and enduring, you have a much better chance of winning a fight than someone who doesn't.

-If you're not in top shape yet, you should either get a coach to help speed up the process or at least look for a good training program to follow.
+If you're not in top shape yet, you should either get a coach to help accelerate the process or at least look for a good training program to follow.

 4. Learn to consciously perceive your surroundings